-The waiting list will be maintained until 31 August 2021, at which point all names will be removed.
-Should parents wish their child to be considered for a place at the school in the following school year they should complete and submit a fresh in-year application in the August preceding the new school year.
+For entry to Year 7, the waiting list will remain open until 31 August 2025, at which point all names will be removed.
+For all other year groups, waiting lists will remain open until 31 August of each year.
+Parents who want their child to be considered for a place at the school in the following school year must submit a new in-year application in the August preceding the new school year.
 Schools will send a decision letter within the first 10 days of the new term.